GautamRaj-12/obsidian-git-sync/typescript.md

 ## Introduction to TypeScript
 - **TypeScript Overview**:
-    - TypeScript is a strongly typed superset of JavaScript that provides better tooling and type safety.
+    - TypeScript is a *strongly typed superset of JavaScript* that provides better tooling and *type safety*.
     - It is developed by Microsoft, with Anders Hejlsberg being the creator, who also created C#.
     - TypeScript compiles down to JavaScript and offers features like static type checking.
 - **Resources**: